Pin App Windows on Mac: What Actually Works in 2026

 Keep PDF or Preview Always Visible

 When reviewing specs or research papers, PDF/Preview windows constantly lose foreground status.
-You have three options:
+If this is your main workflow, use the dedicated PDF and Preview always-on-top guide for the full setup.
+In general, you have three options:

 • Preview’s floating thumbnail: Set View → Thumbnails and tear off a page thumbnail.
 It’s small but helpful as a reference.